-It’s yet another example of the unintended consequences of government meddling in the economy, a new study shows that large amounts of high fructose corn syrup (HFCS) found in national food supplies across the world may be one explanation for the rising global epidemic of type 2 diabetes and resulting higher health care costs.
+In yet another example of the unintended consequences of government meddling in the economy, a new study shows that large amounts of high fructose corn syrup (HFCS) found in national food supplies across the world may be one explanation for the rising global epidemic of Type 2 diabetes and resulting higher healthcare costs.

-From an international perspective, the Goran study reports that out of 42 countries examined, the United States has the highest per-capita consumption of HFCS at a rate of 55 pounds per year.
+From an international perspective the Goran study reports that, out of 42 countries examined, the United States has the highest per capita consumption of HFCS (at 55 pounds per year).
 The second highest is Hungary, with an annual rate of 47 pounds.
-Canada, Slovakia, Bulgaria, Belgium, Argentina, Korea, Japan and Mexico are also relatively high HFCS consumers.
-Germany, Poland, Greece, Portugal, Egypt, Finland and Serbia are among the lowest HFCS consumers.
-Countries with per-capita consumption of less than 1.1 pounds per year include Australia, China, Denmark, France, India, Ireland, Italy, Sweden, the United Kingdom and Uruguay.
+Canada, Slovakia, Bulgaria, Belgium, Argentina, Korea, Japan, and Mexico are also relatively high HFCS consumers.
+Germany, Poland, Greece, Portugal, Egypt, Finland, and Serbia are among the lowest HFCS consumers.
+Countries with per capita consumption of less than 1.1 pounds per year include Australia, China, Denmark, France, India, Ireland, Italy, Sweden, the United Kingdom, and Uruguay.

 These correlations are particularly troubling in light of the fact that HFCS's association with the "significantly increased prevalence of diabetes" occurred independent of total sugar intake and obesity levels, according to Goran.
 The production of HFCS is simply aggravating poor health around the world.
 According to recent estimates, 6.4 percent of the world population is currently diabetic, and that number will rise to 7.7 percent by the year 2030.
 Another study cited by Goran showed that across the globe, the number of people with diabetes rose from 153 million in 1980 to 347 million in 2008.
 These increases are projected to affect developing countries disproportionately, with an estimated 69 percent increase in the number of diabetic adults as compared to a 20 percent increase in developed countries.